Justin-YCheese/Havoc/README.md

 1. Open Windows Explorer and go to the base file path found above
 1. Go to the 'main' branch of the [github repository](https://github.com/Justin-YCheese/Havoc) > Code > Download ZIP
 1. Unzip the file and copy the folder's contents to the base file path
-1. In Atom, send the updated code to Tabletop Simulator by pressing `CTRL + SHIFT + S`
+1. In Atom, send the updated code to Tabletop Simulator by pressing `CTRL + ALT + S`
 1. Update the Havoc Steam Workshop mod through Tabletop Simulator

 ### Visual Studio Code Migration